 To make the batter, you can use water or buttermilk.
 Sometimes, I prepare the batter with water and sometimes with buttermilk.
 Both ways the Onion Dosa tastes good.

 The spices, herbs that go into the dosa batter impart their unique flavor too.
 Not to forget, the presence of onions, adding an element of crunch and some sweetness too.

-i have tempered the dosa batter with mustard seeds, cumin seeds and curry leaves. this tempering gives a really nice flavor to the dosa and does not take more than 5 minutes.
+I have tempered the dosa batter with mustard seeds, cumin seeds and curry leaves.
+This tempering gives a really nice flavor to the dosa and does not take more than 5 minutes.

-Onion Rava Dosa
+How to make Onion Dosa

 - ½ cup rice flour